duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 This is very costly.

 In general,
-most flexible scheduling algos are those that can be altered by the system amangers or by the users so that they can be tuned for a specific (set of) app(s)
+most flexible scheduling algos are those that can be altered by the system mangers or by the users so that they can be tuned for a specific (set of) app(s)

 Envionments can vary however.